dobtco/autosaver/README.md

 autosaver.saveNow();
 ```

 However, Autosaver shines by handling the edge cases for you.
 By using  Autosaver, you ensure that the client is only ever sending *1 request at a time* to your server, otherwise you might run into race conditions where the user's data will be overwritten by conflicting saves.

+## Methods

+#### .saveLater()

+Queues the call to your save function until `@options.ms` have passed.
+If the function has already been queued for more than `@options.max` milliseconds, calls it immediately.

+#### .saveNow(cb)

+Calls the save function immediately.
+If there is already a save in-flight, waits until after that save is complete to start another save.

+#### .ensure(cb)

+If there are unsycned changes, calls the save function and then `cb`.
+If there are no changes, calls `cb` immediately.
+Useful to ensuring that all changes are saved before a user [leaves the page](http://blog.dobt.co/2015/04/01/beforeunload-js/), for example.

+#### .isPending()

+Returns `true` if there is a save queued, otherwise `false` otherwise.

+#### .backoff()

+Exponentially increases the save interval.
+Useful if the server returns an error code so that you don't flood it with requests.

+#### .resetBackoff()

+Resets the save interval.

-### Options
+## Options

 | key | description | default |
 | --- | --- | --- |